 - Fatigue while reading

 - Restless sleep

 - Poor eye contact

 - Double Vision

 Often symptoms of ADD and ADHD appear similar to those of Binocular Vision Dysfunction.
-See one of the doctors at Birmingham Vision or Vision Therapy for a comprehensive eye exam and for possible diagnosis of BVD if you or your child are exhibiting one or more of these symptoms.
-Ask us about prescribing prism.
-Prism is helpful for some patients with binocular vision dysfunction.
+See one of the doctors at Birmingham Vision for a comprehensive eye exam and for possible diagnosis of BVD if you or your child are exhibiting one or more of these symptoms.
+Ask us about prescribing Prism.
+Prism is helpful for some patients with Binocular Vision Dysfunction.